Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Figure 1: Amazon VPC Lattice Automated DNS Configuration - Reference Architecture and Workflow.

-For an in-depth explanation on how the different resources are configured, review the guidance technical deep dive section.
+For an in-depth explanation on how the different resources are configured, please review the guidance technical deep dive section.

 AWS Services used in this Guidance